Why Do Pregnant Women Snore?

 - Try nasal strips: Nasal strips, saline washes, and nasal dilators are designed to facilitate breathing through the nose and may help to reduce snoring.

-- Keep a healthy weight: While weight gain is normal during pregnancy, keeping within the range recommended by your health care provider can reduce your risk of breathing problems during sleep.
+- Keep a healthy weight: While weight gain is normal during pregnancy, keeping within the range recommended by your healthcare provider can reduce your risk of breathing problems during sleep.

 - Follow sleep hygiene recommendations: Getting adequate sleep can prevent overtiredness, which is a risk factor for snoring and obstructive sleep apnea.
 Try various sleep hygiene strategies such as napping earlier in the day, limiting naps to a maximum of 30 minutes, and avoiding caffeine and rich meals before bedtime.